ZYMoridae/ArchDesigner2/README.md

 # GrailsArchDesigner

-run with commond, do not deploy with IntelliJ
+Run with command, do not deploy with IntelliJ IDEA.

+Command: **grails run-app**